 In Episode 2:

-In Attack of the Clones, Obi-Wan has the sense to realize he'll need help against a seasoned blademaster like Dooku, and attempts to flank Dooku with apprentice Anakin.
+In second movie Attack of the Clones, Obi-Wan has the sense to realize he'll need help against a seasoned blademaster like Dooku, and attempts to flank Dooku with apprentice Anakin.
 Ignoring Obi-Wan's strategy, Anakin foolishly rushes Dooku, who incapacitates him, leaving Obi-Wan to duel alone.
 Dooku overcomes Obi-Wan without much trouble, but consider several redeeming factors for the Jedi Knight:

 - Obi-Wan's blade style Soresu (Form 3) matches very poorly against Dooku's Makashi (Form 2), giving him a substantial disadvantage.

 - Obi-Wan held Dooku off long enough for Anakin to recover, saving them both.

 - Even when wounded, Obi-Wan aids Anakin by tossing him his blade, allowing the younger Jedi to temporarily put Dooku on the defensive.

 I won't lie, this is Obi-Wan's worst showing.
 In Revenge of the Sith, Obi-Wan (now a Jedi Master) and Anakin again challenge Dooku, this time wisely attacking together.
 Dooku narrowly manages to incapacitate Obi-Wan before being slain by Anakin.
 Not Kenobi's best battle, but here are more atoning factors to consider:

 - Again, Obi-Wan's Soresu is a bad matchup against Dooku's Makashi; Anakin's Djem So (Form 5) works much better against it.

 - Obi-Wan eliminates the two Super Battle Droids Dooku used as backup.